MapSurferNET/MapSurfer.NET-Docs/usermanual/image_compositing/index.md

 ## Color Blending

 ### Clear

-Sets every pixel of both the source and the destination to fully transparent.
+Both the color values and the alpha of the destination are cleared.
 <center>![](/media/images/image_compositing/Clear_1.png)&nbsp;&nbsp;&nbsp;&nbsp;![](/media/images/image_compositing/Clear_2.png)</center>

 ### Plus
+The source is added to the destination and replaces the destination.
+This operator is useful for animating a dissolve between two images.
 <center>![](/media/images/image_compositing/Plus_1.png)&nbsp;&nbsp;&nbsp;&nbsp;![](/media/images/image_compositing/Plus_2.png)</center>

 ### Minus